srivera145/Codey-MVC/README.md

 # Codey MVC Framework

 Codey MVC is a lightweight PHP MVC framework designed for developers to create robust and scalable web applications.
 This framework comes with built-in features to streamline the development process.
-You can also get help learning how to use Codey with the Codey MVC GPT Assisant at: https://chatgpt.com/g/g-gTAQk5vWg-codey-assistant
+You can also get help learning how to use Codey with the <a href="https://chatgpt.com/g/g-gTAQk5vWg-codey-assistant">Codey MVC GPT Assisant</a>

 ## Features